HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The branch and link external instruction branches to an absolute location in another code segment.
 The target address is built from the segment register in field "a" and the base register "b" to which the sign extended offset "ofs" is added.
 The return address is saved in SR0 and GR0.
 If code translation is disabled, the offset is the absolute physical address and the "a" field being ignored.

 Since the BLE instruction is a segment base relative branch, a branch to page with a different privilege level is possible.
 A branch from a lower level to a higher level result in an instruction protection trap.
-A branch from a higher privilege to a lower privilege level result in the privilege level adjusted in the status register.
+A branch from a higher privilege to a lower privilege level results in adjusting the privilege level in the status register.
 Otherwise, the privilege level remains unchained.

 #### Operation